 Study the cultural and historical production of sexual difference, the impact of feminist research, and the intersection of gender with other social forces.

-Gender & Women's Studies (GWS) at Pomona College focuses on the culturally and historically specific production of sexual difference, on the wide-ranging impact of feminist research both inside the academy and in the larger society, and on the intersections of gender with other social forces such as race, sexuality, class and colonialism.
+The Gender and Women's Studies (GWS) Program focuses on the culturally and historically specific production of sexual difference, the wide-ranging impact of feminist research, and how gender intersects with other social forces such as race, sexuality, class and colonialism.